mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 - Use `send` to update values.
 - Use `print()` like `name.print("a prefix").sink{...}` to see what's happening under the hood.
 - Your subscription needs to be retained, otherwise your subscritpions would get canceled either immediately or upon exiting the current scope.
 - A subscription returns an `AnyCancelleable`.
 The reason for that is to give you control over the scope/duration of the subscription.
+It's not about leaking memory.
 - `AnyCancellable` automatically calls `cancel` when deinitialized.
 - `Set<AnyCancellable>` offers a nicer API that helps reduce clutter in your code.
 - `Set<AnyCancellable>` is not the solution for every kind of subscription you have.
 - Engineers name their `Set<AnyCancellable>` different things.
 Yet the purpose of it identical across all engineers.
 - Almost all the time you want your `Set<AnyCancellable>` to be a `private` variable.